perfsonar/docs/pwa_readme.rst

 Container Installation
 ^^^^^^^^^^^^^^^^^^^^^^

-Now we have all configuration files necessary to start installing PWA servicves.
+Now we have all configuration files necessary to start installing PWA services.

 #.